Gathering of the Juggalos: Cave-In-Rock (2007–2013)

-The tenth Gathering of the Juggalos August 6–9, had the largest attendance in Gathering history with over 20,000 people.
+The tenth Gathering of the Juggalos August 6–9, 2009, had the largest attendance in Gathering history with over 20,000 people.
 Over 120 musical artists performed at the event, including Ice Cube, Gwar, Coolio, and Scarface.
 During their set, Insane Clown Posse debuted the songs "Juggalo Island" and "Bang!
 Pow!
 Boom!" from their then-upcoming album Bang!
 Pow!
 Boom!
 Juggalo Championship Wrestling hosted Bloodymania III, Oddball Wrestling, and Flashlight Wrestling.
 Stand-up comedians included Jimmie Walker and Pauly Shore.
 The trailer for Big Money Rustlas also premiered during the event, where it was screened twice.

-In honor of the Western comedy film Big Money Rustlas being released at the event, the eleventh Gathering of the Juggalos featured a "Best in the West" West Coast hip hop theme.
+In honor of the Western comedy film Big Money Rustlas being released at the following event, the eleventh Gathering of the Juggalos, August 12–15, 2010, featured a "Best in the West" West Coast hip hop theme.
 Guest performances include Naughty by Nature, Spice 1, Method Man & Redman, Above the Law, and Warren G. A "Ladies' Night", hosted by Sugar Slam, featured performances by Kisa, Lil V, Ill E. Gal, and Tila Tequila.
 Shaggy 2 Dope hosted "Shaggy's Old School Super Jam", featuring DJing by 2 Dope and performances by Tone Lōc and Rob Base.
 Comedy was provided by Tom Green, Gallagher, and Ron Jeremy.
 That night, performers Method Man and Tila Tequila suffered facial lacerations as a result of objects that were hurled at them from the crowd.
 Both performers remained on stage, but, Tila Tequila suffered the worst reaction from the crowd with reports that indicated attendees in the crowd hurled various objects (including feces), in her direction.
-Method man suffered a cut on his face, but aggressively continued the set and eventually won over the crowd.Five wrestling shows were booked for the event; Bloodymania IV, two Flashlight Wrestling events, an event featuring the cast of Half Pint Brawlers, and Oddball Wrestling.
+Method Man suffered a cut on his face, but aggressively continued the set and eventually won over the crowd.Five wrestling shows were booked for the event; Bloodymania IV, two Flashlight Wrestling events, an event featuring the cast of Half Pint Brawlers, and Oddball Wrestling.